ARISTOTLE

 that it should be activity in accordance with the highest virtue; and this

 will be the virtue of the best part of us.
-Whether then this be the intellect,
+Whether this is the intellect,

-or whatever else it is that is thought to rule and lead us by nature
+or whatever else is thought to rule and lead us by nature

 and to think about what is noble and divine, this itself being divine or as